nomemory/andreinc-site/_posts/2024-01-09-looking-back-at-2023.md

 * I've watched (the pen & paper way) two online calculus courses as my knowledge of the subject began fading away.
 I also discovered two tools I wish were available when I was still in school: [desmos](https://www.desmos.com/calculator) and [symbolab](https://www.desmos.com/calculator).
 They are so helpful.
 There's no excuse for being terrible at math nowadays, except for lousy teachers, but you have YouTube to fix that.
 * I found myself lost (again) in the rabbit hole called [*Fourier Analysis*](https://en.wikipedia.org/wiki/Fourier_analysis).
 The last time I got caught there was in Uni, but out of desperation to pass exams, I lost myself in grinding math without understanding the subject at a deeper level.
 I still don't **fully** get it, but at least I can *Fourier my way out of it* with a [low pass filter](https://en.wikipedia.org/wiki/Low-pass_filter).
 * I've switched from MAC to Linux at home and am amazed at how things have improved since 2012, when I last used Linux Mint.
 Everything works smoothly, and even if things are not as polished, I feel I'm in complete control of my *computational* life.
+* I returned to using an RSS reader to get to valuable content hidden in the contemporary web's noise.
 * I have shown interest in AI and LLMs for work-related tasks (outside the area of creative programming).
 I also dabbled into cloud technologies, but that's not something I can develop on my blog.

 From a *cultural* perspective, 2023 was thin.
 I haven't read much, or seen impactful movies (with a few notable exceptions):